-There's not really a dedicated community yet.
-Games sometimes happen throughout the week, but are more likely to happen during the weekends from 16:00 to 04:00 GMT.
+There's a small community that generally plays throughout the week from 19:00 to 04:00 GMT.
 If you don't like waiting, you can add MFAI bots and start or invite friends to play with you.

 People attract people.